How to Lose Love Handles (and Live Longer)

 Here’s what I mean:

-Too much belly fat is often correlated with increased fat around your organs.
+Too much belly fat is often correlated with increased fat around your organs and a higher risk of mortality.

 And here’s the kicker: